IHasBone/BotGuard/README.md

 # GuardBot
-A minecraft bot to protect stuff, made with mineflayer.
+A minecraft bot to protect stuff, made with [mineflayer](https://github.com/PrismarineJS/mineflayer).
 # Features
 ## PvP
-Using a [pvp library](https://github.com/PrismarineJS/mineflayer-pvp) for [mineflayer](https://github.com/PrismarineJS/mineflayer), made by [PrismarineJS](https://github.com/PrismarineJS), the bot is able to combat a LOT of mobs/players at the same time (trust me, I tried /tp @e GuardBot and it killed all mobs).
+Using a [pvp package](https://github.com/PrismarineJS/mineflayer-pvp) for [mineflayer](https://github.com/PrismarineJS/mineflayer), made by [PrismarineJS](https://github.com/PrismarineJS), the bot is able to combat a LOT of mobs/players at the same time (trust me, I tried /tp @e GuardBot and it killed all mobs).
 This feature is used in commands such as guard and fight me.

 ## Pathfinding
 Using [mineflayer-pathfinder](https://github.com/PrismarineJS/mineflayer-pathfinder), made by [PrismarineJS](https://github.com/PrismarineJS), the bot is able to navigate around the world, with advanced A* pathfinding (video explaining A* can be found [here](https://www.youtube.com/watch?v=-L-WgKMFuhE)).
 This feature is used in almost every single command, including guard, fight me, follow and go to.

 ## Armor Managing
-The bot is able to manage armor, aka put on armor, put shields in off-hand, etc. This is made partly using [this](https://github.com/PrismarineJS/MineflayerArmorManager) library and partly by me.
+The bot is able to manage armor, aka put on armor, put shields in off-hand, etc. This is made partly using [this](https://github.com/PrismarineJS/MineflayerArmorManager) package and partly by me.

 ## Auto Eat
-The bot is able to eat when it needs, using [this](https://github.com/link-discord/mineflayer-auto-eat) library.
+The bot is able to eat when it needs, using [this](https://github.com/link-discord/mineflayer-auto-eat) package.

+## Web viewer
+Using [this](https://github.com/PrismarineJS/prismarine-viewer) package, you are able to view the bots screen, in your browser.
+Pretty epic right?

 # Commands
 ## Guard